 There’s never been a better time to upgrade to a 4K TV.
 Why?
-Because there’s an bottomless selection of 4K Ultra HD content at your fingertips and a myriad of fantastic 4K TV deals to choose from — ranging from run-of-the-mill LED TVs to souped-up OLED TVs and QLED TVs.
-You don’t have to search far and wide to track them down, either: We’ve done the hard work for you, cataloging all of the best 4K TV deals right here.
-So what are you waiting for?
-Chop in your decade-old HDTV for a shiny new 4K TV today.
+Because there’s a never-ending selection of 4K Ultra HD content at your fingertips and a mound of fantastic TV deals to choose from — ranging from run-of-the-mill LED TVs to souped-up OLED TVs and QLED TVs.
+You don’t have to search far and wide to track them down, either: We’ve done the hard work for you, cataloging all of the best 4K TV deals and Black Friday TV deals right here, in one place.
+Remember, though — the best offers are in short supply, so act fast.

 Today’s best 4K TV deals